I like yoga that helps me when I'm not at my peak.

 You can find my musings on yoga, aging, and life in three places: on Whole Mama Yoga, a blog I write with Lauren Sacks, which covers the intersection between yoga and all phases of motherhood—from preconception to parenting.

 You can also find my thoughts on Lifelong Yoga, which I produce with Sage Rountree.
 Lifelong Yoga focuses on yoga for the long haul, and you'll find tips, sequences, and useful tidbits for starting or continuing a yoga practice as you age.
-Sage and I have a book forthcoming from North Atlantic Books in July 2017.
+Sage and I have a book, Lifelong Yoga, forthcoming from North Atlantic Books in August 2017.
+You can pre-order it now!

 Finally, I also write a weekly yoga blog which is a little more personal.
 I tend toward the philosophical there, and I often write about the themes I'm exploring in my weekly yoga classes.